Honda, lagging rivals, considers opening board to foreigners

 Honda's relative lack of diversity at the top contrasts with Japan's other big automakers.

-Nissan, along with French partner Renault SA (RENA.PA), is run by French-Lebanese Carlos Ghosn, while 15 of its 58 directors and auditors are non-Japanese and one is a woman.
+Nissan, along with French partner Renault SA, is run by French-Lebanese Carlos Ghosn, while 15 of its 58 directors and auditors are non-Japanese and one is a woman.

 Toyota, seen as a stalwart of traditional Japanese management, last year appointed American Mark Hogan, a former General Motors Co executive, to its board.
 Of its 68 directors and auditors, seven are foreign and one is a woman.